mckkaleb2/SE2_FrienDex/README.md

 	- Dex CRUD Features
 	- Room CRUD Features

 INSTALLATION STEPS

 	1. Allow application installs from 3rd party sources 1.1.
 Navigate to SETTINGS
 		1.2.
 Navigate to SECURITY AND PRIVACY
 		1.3.
 Allow for installations from unknown apps or sources

 	GITHUB APP BASED INSTALL:
 	  	2a.
 Navigate to GitHub App and Select the Se2_Friendex Repo 3a.
 Select Releases
 	  	4a.
 Click most recent release and scroll to Assets 5a.
 Download asset and open file once installed
-  	6a.
-Select install from the popup menu and wait for the installation to finish 7a.
-Open the application, it's ready for use!

   	DESKTOP BASED INSTALL:
 	  	2b.
 Navigate to https://github.com/mckkaleb2/SE2_FrienDex using a desktop or laptop computer 3b.
 Select Latest Release from menu on right of screen 4b.
 Select and download the master.apk file
 	  	5b.
 Connect Android device to the computer and move master.apk file to the downloads file of the phone and open the file on the phone

 	6. Select install from the popup menu and wait for the installation to finish
 	7. Open the application, it's ready for use!